zoe-kch/CogWorks-Vision-Module-Capstone/README.md

 ## Installation

-For installation of this program, we recommend you use conda More information about conda installation is in conda website
+Before the installation of this program, we recommend you utilize a conda environment.
+For more information about conda installation, visit [https://conda.io/projects/conda/en/latest/user-guide/install/index.html].

 ```bash
 # Clone the repository